About the centre

 You must demonstrate that your centre will deliver:

 Impact should be a major consideration throughout the scoping of a proposal, and during and beyond the lifetime of a centre.
-Research users should be engaged from the initial planning phases through to the end of an award.

 Career and skills development